GreyGnome/EnableInterrupt/README.md

 Mega ADK to the PinChangeInt project!!!
 Wow, thanks Jan!
 This makes the 2560-based Arduino Mega a first class supported platform- I will be able to test it and verify that it works.

+- In 2018, Alex Reinert contributed Bobuino support.
+Thanks, Alex!

+- In 4/2019 Kizmit99 contributed support for the ATmega2561 and 1281 chips, with
+pinouts defined from the MCUdude/MegaCore project.
+Thanks, Kizmit99!

+- In 8/2019 Greg Bowler helped suss out a documentation bug, and contributed a patch to make the README.md less confusing.
+Much appreciated.

 > Finally, a shout out to Leonard Bernstein.
 I was inspired by him (https://www.youtube.com/watch?feature=player_detailpage&v=R9g3Q-qvtss#t=1160)